 The parent group worked tirelessly with the administration and faculty to design a series of recruitment and education programs, many of which are still in place today.
 They created the Scholarship Committee and Providence in Action, which is an interactive workshop for prospective students, and laid the groundwork for the eventual creation of academic focus programs.
 Through their efforts and the Providence of God, a near miracle was accomplished, and the school surpassed both of the Sisters' goals.

 With enrollment climbing steadily, Providence High School entered the 1990s on a high note.
 The next ten years would see the implementation and fulfillment of the goals and dreams of the previous decade.
-In the fall of 1991, the Medical and Media Focus Programs debuted on campus.
+In the fall of 1991, the Medical and Media (now called Cinema Arts) Focus Programs debuted on campus.
+In 2010, a third Focus Program was added: Technology.
 In 1992, the school established the Board of Regents, an advisory board comprised of interested and influential community members.
 In the fall of 1993, the school officially surpassed the enrollment goal of 400 students set by the Sisters of Providence.